MyPureCloud/local-key-manager/README.md

 ```

-## Identifying Genesys Cloud IP Addresses for LKM Traffic
+## (Optional) Restricting API Access to LKM Based on IP Addresses

-### Using Genesys Cloud's /api/v2/ipranges Endpoint
+To improve your security posture, you can configure your LKM instance to restrict API access to only allow traffic from known Genesys Cloud IP addresses.
+This minimizes exposure of your encryption keys by ensuring that only Genesys Cloud's Encryption Service can reach your LKM endpoints.

 When Genesys Cloud's Encryption Service makes API requests to your Local Key Manager (LKM), these requests originate from specific IP addresses.
-You can use the Genesys Cloud Public API to retrieve these IP addresses and optionally configure IP-based access restrictions on your LKM instance to improve security.
+You can use the Genesys Cloud Public API endpoint `/api/v2/ipranges` to retrieve these IP addresses and optionally configure IP-based access restrictions on your LKM instance to improve security.

 **Important:** The `/api/v2/ipranges` endpoint is part of the **Genesys Cloud Public API**, not your local key management service.
 You call this Genesys Cloud endpoint to retrieve the list of IP addresses that Genesys Cloud will use when connecting to your LKM.

-#### How to Retrieve LKM Traffic IP Ranges
+### How to Retrieve LKM Traffic IP Ranges

 Make a GET request to the Genesys Cloud Public API: